ryan-turner/DevConnect/README.md

 ## Auto Documentation
-Auto documentation can be found at https://github.com/Dpasi314/DevConnect/tree/master/project/doc/api
+Auto documentation can be found at https://github.com/Dpasi314/DevConnect/tree/master/project/doc/api To run the auto documentation: bundle exec rake doc:rails

 ## Matching Algorithm
 Here is the pseudocode used in our matching algorithm to make group recommendations for users.
 This is the algorithm that runs when a user first signs up for group finding.